Relative of Blackwater victim in Iraq says pardons ‘unfair’

 The shooting of civilians by the contractors prompted an international outcry, left a reputational black eye on U.S. operations in Iraq and brought into question the government’s use of private contractors in military zones.

-Nicholas Slatten, Paul Slough, Evan Liberty and Dustin Heard were convicted on murder and manslaughter charges in 2014 after a months-long trial in federal court in Washington.
+Nicholas Slatten was convicted of murder, while Paul Slough, Evan Liberty and Dustin Heard were convicted of manslaughter in 2014 after a months-long trial in federal court in Washington.
 Each had pleaded innocent.

 On Tuesday, President Donald Trump pardoned them.